 The online survey of more than 4,200 adults was carried out by YouGov for Cancer Research UK and Tesco who have just launched a new online video campaign to raise awareness about the importance of talking to your GP about any unusual or persistent changes to your body.

 The light-hearted two minute film uses humour to increase awareness of the huge improvements in cancer survival rates since the 1970s.
 Today, in the UK, you are twice as likely to survive cancer compared to 40 years ago.

 Dr Chris Steele from ITV's This Morning is backing the campaign and said: "As a cancer survivor myself I know how daunting it can feel to take that first step and visit a GP when there's something that's been playing on your mind.
 Often talking to someone close to you about it first can give you a much needed prompt to take action.

-This video is not supported by your browser at this time."It's really important that we all get to know our bodies and get any unusual or persistent changes checked out.
+"It's really important that we all get to know our bodies and get any unusual or persistent changes checked out.
 The chances are it won't be cancer, but if it is, getting it diagnosed and treated at an early stage can make a real difference."

 As well as running an in store awareness campaign making Cancer Research UK leaflets about spotting cancer early accessible to millions of customers, Tesco aims to raise £10million this year to fund 32 early diagnosis research projects across the UK.